Workforce Development within Community Based Agencies (CBA s)

 Staff Training: Health Promotion Train-the-Trainer Workshop

-COST: $200/person includes training materials and a CD-ROM of the Exercise and Nutrition Health Education Curriculum for Adults with Developmental Disabilities.
+Exercise and Nutrition Health Education Curriculum for Adults with Developmental Disabilities.

 AUDIENCE: Staff working with adults who have intellectual and/or developmental disabilities.